 Happy Landings Animal Sanctuary

 As a local environment initiative, eight students spent a minimum of four hours a week gardening, improving areas, buildings and the car park.
 In 2018-19, students took part in similar activities at Heaven’s Gate National Animal Welfare Trust in Langport.

 Students visit regularly, helping to make presents for residents’ families, keeping them company, playing cards and doing Sudoku and crosswords.
 The residents were also invited to our EAGLES Christmas Production and two Christmas events at Millfield, which included transport, cakes, choral singing and Christmas carols.

 Red Brick Building Community Centre

-We held a charity open mic event and discussed how best to market Red Brick through pupil-led blogs and websites.
+We held a charity open mic event and discussed how best to market Red Brick through student-led blogs and websites.
 We are developing plans with Glastonbury FM and BBC Somerset to engage young people in local community radio, with the first live broadcast scheduled in January 2019.
-This will take place alongside a new community project, a Dementia Friends/Street Alliance, with over 30 pupils signed up.
+This will take place alongside a new community project, a Dementia Friends/Street Alliance, with over 30 students signed up.

 South West Volunteers